ryreed/documentation_NGINX_a/content/nginx/admin-guide/load-balancer/http-load-balancer.md

 The `zone` directive is mandatory for [active health checks](#health_active) and [dynamic reconfiguration]({{< ref "dynamic-configuration-api.md" >}}) of the upstream group.
 However, other features of upstream groups can benefit from the use of this directive as well.

-For example, if the configuration of a group is not shared, each worker process maintains its own counter for failed attempts to pass a request to a server (set by the [max_fails](#health_passive) parameter).
+For example, if the configuration of a group is not shared, each worker process maintains its own counter for failed attempts to pass a request to a server (set by the [`max_fails`](#health_passive) parameter).
 In this case, each request gets to only one worker process.
 When the worker process that is selected to process a request fails to transmit the request to a server, other worker processes don’t know anything about it.
 While some worker process can consider a server unavailable, others might still send requests to this server.
 For a server to be definitively considered unavailable, the number of failed attempts during the timeframe set by the `fail_timeout` parameter must equal `max_fails` multiplied by the number of worker processes.
 On the other hand, the `zone` directive guarantees the expected behavior.

 Similarly, the [Least Connections](#method) load‑balancing method might not work as expected without the `zone` directive, at least under low load.
 This method passes a request to the server with the smallest number of active connections.
 If the configuration of the group is not shared, each worker process uses its own counter for the number of connections and might send a request to the same server that another worker process just sent a request to.
 However, you can increase the number of requests to reduce this effect.
 Under high load requests are distributed among worker processes evenly, and the `Least Connections` method works as expected.

 <span id="zone-size"></span>
-### Setting the Zone Size
+### Set the Zone Size

 It is not possible to recommend an ideal memory‑zone size, because usage patterns vary widely.
 The required amount of memory is determined by which features (such as [session persistence](#sticky), [health checks](#health_active), or [DNS re‑resolving](#resolve)) are enabled and how the upstream servers are identified.